nszumowski/game-night-manager/README.md

 - [ ] Invitiations instead of open registration initially?
 - [ ] Develop mobile app versions (iOS/Android)
 - [ ] Add unit and integration tests
+- [x] Buttons should have aria-labels
+- [x] Input fields should have aria-labels and names
+- [x] Lazy load images
 - [x] Fix - 500 error if game is not found in search
 - [x] Get user game list
 - [x] Name update